New details about controversial $12 million KCMO contract uncovered by 41 Action News investigation

 KANSAS CITY, Mo. - A 41 Action News investigation is revealing new information about a controversial $12 million contract for the Kansas City Water Services Department.
 Documents obtained from an open-records request show the cost of the customer service project has nearly doubled in recent months.

-The contract has already faced scrutiny because it is being awarded to a Chicago-based consulting firm, West Monroe Partners, without a competitive bidding process.
+already faced scrutiny because it is being awarded to a Chicago-based consulting firm, West Monroe Partners, without a competitive bidding process.

 In May, emails and attachments from Water Department leaders show the original estimate for the customer service overhaul was nearly half the cost at $6.7 million.